Harvard Square: Other features

 Until 1984, the Harvard Square stop was the northern terminus of the Red Line, and it still functions as a major transfer station between subway, bus, and trackless trolley.
 Most of the bus lines serving the area from the north and west run through a tunnel adjacent to the subway tunnel.
 Originally built for streetcars (which last ran in 1958) and still used by trackless trolleys as well as ordinary buses, the tunnel lessens bus traffic in central Harvard Square, and lets buses cross the Square without encountering automobile traffic.
 The tunnel also allows covered access between the subway and the buses.

-At the center of the Square is the old Harvard Square Subway Kiosk, which held a newsstand Out of Town News until its close in 2020.
+At the center of the Square is the old Harvard Square Subway Kiosk, which was home to the Out of Town News newsstand until its closure in 2020.
 A public motion art installation, Lumen Eclipse, shows monthly exhibitions of local, national, and international artists.

-The office of NPR's Car Talk radio show faced the square, with a stencil in the window that reads "Dewey, Cheetham & Howe," the fictional law firm often referenced on the show.

-In the southwest of the neighborhood, on Mount Auburn St, stands the Igor Fokin Memorial.
-This memorial, created by sculptor Konstantin Simun, pays tribute not only to the late puppeteer, but to all street performers that are an integral part of the square.